• Home

 At church, he started having memory problems that he and his family thought may have been caused by stress.
 However, after he retired, his cognitive abilities got worse.

 He began hallucinating and thought he saw insects, mice, and even large objects that weren’t there.
-Jo Anne had read a book about dementia and decided to take him to a neurologist.
+Jo Anne had read a book about dementia and took him to a neurologist.
 The first doctor they saw wasn’t helpful at all, so they found one who was able to diagnose the problem and help them to manage it.

 Ed is now in his 70s and is doing well physically.
-His balance is a little off, but he can do more tasks than he could before like mow the lawn and take out the garbage.
+His balance is a little off, but he can do more tasks than he could before like mowing the lawn and taking out the garbage.
 Lewy Body Dementia causes visual and spatial challenges so he can’t drive anymore.

 Coping with caregiving